pralab/modsec-learn/README.md

 ### Install pymodsecurity

-In `modsec-ml` ModSecurity methods are implemented via [pymodsecurity](https://github.com/pymodsecurity/pymodsecurity).
+In `modsec-learn` ModSecurity methods are implemented via [pymodsecurity](https://github.com/pymodsecurity/pymodsecurity).
 Since development on the official repository stopped on ModSecurity v3.0.3, the current workaround is: clone [this fork](https://github.com/AvalZ/pymodsecurity) and [build it from source](https://github.com/AvalZ/pymodsecurity#building-from-source)

 ### Clone the OWASP CoreRuleSet